yibie/org-include-inline/README.md

 - `M-x org-include-inline-insert-as-block` - Include file as a block (src, example, etc.)
 - `M-x org-include-inline-insert-named-block` - Include a named block from an Org file
 - `M-x org-include-inline-insert-headline` - Include a headline/subtree from an Org file
+- `M-x org-include-inline-insert-id` - Include an entry with ID from an Org file

 When using `org-include-inline-insert-named-block`, you can:
 1. Select an Org file containing named blocks